chadblack/465F2021/syllabus.md

 to mask indoors.
 We will comply with this requirement.
 The Delta variant of this virus is extremely contagious, with an R0 somewhere [between 5-9](https://www.sfchronicle.com/health/article/CDC-says-the-delta-variant-is-as-contagious-as-16356370.php) (one person will infect on average 5-9 people).
-This turns a classroom of 100+ people into a potentially high-risk situation.
+This turns the classroom into a potentially high-risk situation.
 Wearing a mask for 75 minutes indoors is a small price to pay to be back in University community.